 The Museum at FIT

-The Conference Center at FIT features conference and training rooms for industry seminars and workshops.
-The Conference Center also houses the John E. Reeves Great Hall, a nearly 6,400-square-foot venue for exhibitions, fashion shows, lectures, trade shows, and other large events.
+The Conference Center at FIT features state-of-the-art conference and training rooms for industry seminars and workshops.
+The Conference Center also houses the John E. Reeves Great Hall, a nearly 6,400-square-foot venue for fashion shows, lectures, exhibitions, trade shows, and other events.

 The safety and well-being of FIT’s students, faculty, staff, and visitors is of paramount importance.
 Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, FIT publishes an annual report containing crime statistics and statements of security policy, accessible online at: https://www.fitnyc.edu/safety/statistics/ .
 A paper copy of the report will be provided upon request by contacting Public Safety’s administrative office number at 212 217.4999.